MBOps/festive-tech-hackathon/README.md

 `registry_name`
 `tag_name`

+The above variables are used for accessing the container registry, and is passed in via GitHub secrets and `--var` commands in the `terraform plan` and `terraform apply` steps os the GitHub Action.

-`geographies` is the variable used for specifying which geographies and which regions you want to deploy to.
-It also takes any custom tags name allowing for custom docker containers to be deployed to specific regions.
+`geographies` is the variable used for specifying which geographies and regions you want to deploy to.
+Any custom container tags can be specified within this variable too, this will be used in the terraform script to customise deployments to specific regions.

     default = {
         GeographyId = {